Offline Recording with Auto-Resume

 macOSWindowsLinux

 Airport WiFi drops mid-dictation.
 Coffee shop internet dies.
 Your home connection goes down while you're capturing ideas.
-Losing recordings because of connectivity isn't acceptable.
+The job of a voice-typing layer is to make capturing a thought independent of the conditions you happen to be in - so losing recordings to connectivity isn't acceptable.

-3. See the Later panel showing queued items and storage used (typically 2-5 MB per minute of audio).
+3. The Later panel shows queued items and storage used (typically 2-5 MB per minute of audio).

 Later Queue with Offline Recordings

-2. Each recording processes in 2-3 seconds, with real-time progress indicators for the queue.
+2. Each recording processes in roughly 3 seconds for 15 minutes of audio, with progress indicators per item in the queue.

 3. All transcriptions appear in your History with original timestamps preserved.

-Heads-up: Later recordings use AES-256 encryption but consume local disk space.
+Heads-up: Later recordings are encrypted with AES-256-GCM at rest but consume local disk space.
 A 10-minute recording uses approximately 20-50 MB.
 Check the Later panel's storage indicator if you record extensively offline.

-The pro-tip: the Later queue is perfect for airplane work.
-Record 20-30 voice notes during a flight, land, connect to airport WiFi, and process the entire queue in under two minutes while walking to baggage claim.
+The pro-tip: the Later queue is built for airplane work.
+Record 20-30 voice notes during a flight, land, connect to airport WiFi, and the queue processes in the background while you walk to baggage claim.

 How the Later Queue Works

-When you press the hotkey without an internet connection, AICHE detects the lack of connectivity within milliseconds and activates Later mode.
-The recording proceeds identically to online mode - same audio quality, same duration limits, same hotkey controls.
+When you press the hotkey without an internet connection, AICHE detects the missing network within milliseconds and routes the recording to the Later queue.
+The recording proceeds identically to online use - same audio quality, no length cap, same hotkey controls.
 The only difference is what happens after you stop recording.

-Instead of sending audio to servers for transcription, AICHE saves the compressed audio file to an encrypted local database.
-Each recording gets a timestamp and appears in the Later panel with a "Queued" status indicator.
-You can continue recording additional notes - each one stacks in the queue.
+Instead of streaming audio to Groq for transcription right away, AICHE saves the compressed audio to an encrypted local database.
+Each recording gets a timestamp and appears in the Later panel with a "Queued" status.
+You can keep recording - each new note stacks in the queue.

-When internet returns, you have two options.
-Click "Process All" to transcribe every queued recording at once, or click individual recordings to process them selectively.
-Processing applies all your configured enhancements (Message Ready, Content Organization, Recognition Fix) just as if you'd recorded online.
+When internet returns, the queue processes automatically in the background.
+You can also click "Process All" to kick everything off at once, or click individual recordings to process selectively.
+Processing applies all your configured enhancements (AI cleanup, auto-categorization, custom vocabulary, Software Development profile, auto-translation to English) exactly as if you'd recorded online.

 AICHE checks connectivity before each transcription attempt, not continuously.
 This means:

 Intermittent connectivity.
-Subway, rural areas, congested conference WiFi - if the connection drops during a transcription attempt, AICHE automatically retries, then queues the recording if retries fail.
+Subway, rural areas, congested conference WiFi - if the connection drops during a transcription attempt, AICHE retries automatically, then queues the recording if retries fail.
 No data is lost.

 VPN or firewall blocks.
-Corporate networks that block AICHE's servers trigger the same behavior as no connectivity.
+Corporate networks that block AICHE's servers trigger the same path as no connectivity.
 The recording queues locally until you're on an unrestricted network.

 Practical Scenarios